 Children react in different ways depending on age and personality.
 Some may show much distress or they may ask many questions and appear preoccupied with the event.
 Some of these reactions may appear immediately but others may not show themselves for weeks or even months later.

 Some reactions may include sleep disturbances, regressive behaviour (thumb sucking), nightmares, fear of the dark, clinging to parents/carers, loss or increase in appetite, physical complaints that have no medical basis, aggressive behaviour, competition with sibling for parental attention, withdrawal and/or loss of interest in regular activities.

 Children look to the significant adults in their lives for guidance on how to manage their reactions.
-Parents and teachers can help children cope by remaining calm and reassuring them that they will be all right.
+Parents and teachers can help children cope, despite their own feelings, by remaining calm and reassuring them that they will be all right.

 Importantly most children are resilient and return to their previous level of functioning over time.

 - Monitor how much your child is being exposed to television/social media stories regarding the fires; children can be distressed by watching repeated images.
 Explain to them that news reports will repeat images and stories and it may not be a good idea to keep watching.